Dinh Van Than

 Thân obtained the leadership of the NUP in 1999, and led it into the May 2002 general election.
-In 2003, he was "ousted" and replaced as party leader by Ham Lini, Walter Lini's brother, who later became Prime Minister.
+In 2003, he was "ousted" and replaced as party leader by Ham Lini, Walter Lini's brother, who later became prime minister.
 He responded by leaving the NUP and founding the Vanuatu National Party in 2004.
 The latter's stated aim was to "revive" the "principles" espoused by Walter Lini.
-Specifically, the party emphasised "the need to develop rural employment opportunities, provide confidence to business and invest in primary industries".
-It called for a partnership between churches and government in providing health and education services; called for a development of "effective national telecommunications" across the country; and suggested that key positions such as that of the Ombudsman or Chief Justice be conferred upon foreign nationals, while also pledging to review the granting of citizenship to foreigners and -despite Thân himself being a businessman of Vietnamese origin- to "restrict Asian businesses from operating beyond the municipal boundary" of urban areas.
+Specifically, the party emphasized "the need to develop rural employment opportunities, provide confidence to business and invest in primary industries".
+It suggested that important positions like the Chief Justice or Ombudsman be given to foreign nationals, while also promising to review the granting of citizenship to foreigners and, despite Thân himself being a businessman of Vietnamese origin, to "restrict Asian business" in the country.
+It also called for the development of "effective national telecommunications" throughout the nation.

 Thân stood unsuccessfully for Parliament as leader of the VNP in the July 2004 general election.
 His brother, Dominique Đinh, a customary chief on the island of Tanna, left the NUP at the same time as he did, and went on to found the Chiefs' Movement of Vanuatu four years later.
 His sister, Thitam Goiset, is also involved in customary politics, being reportedly the "president" of the Nagriamel movement before her appointment as Vanuatu's ambassador to Russia in December 2011.

 On 16 December 2000, the headline story of the Vanuatu Weekly Hebdomadaire highlighted Thân's "growing generosity", as he planned to "invest about 500 million vatu" in creating a residential area in Tagabe.

-In the 2000s (decade), Thân was a member of Vanuatu's Citizenship Commission, tasked with granting or denying citizenship applications from immigrants.
+In the 2000s, Thân was a member of Vanuatu's Citizenship Commission, tasked with granting or denying citizenship applications from immigrants.
 Thân accused the commission's Secretary, Képoué Manwo, of falsely informing the commission's president that certain applications, notably from Chinese businessmen, had been approved by the commission, when they had in fact been rejected.